IBM/icp4d-customer-churn-classifier/README.md

 #### Create a project release

-Now that we have a committed and tagged version of the project, we can create a project release and deploy it as a web service.
+Now that we have a committed and tagged version of the project, we can create a project release to deploy our model.

 - [ ] Use the left menu's `Administer` drop-down list and click on `Manage deployments`.